 While getting a DE auto insurance quote is a fairly easy process, especially with the convenience of online shopping, many people still do not understand exactly what types of car insurance are available and how the types differ.

 What Does Delaware Car Insurance Cover?

 Auto insurance covers three types of liabilities, or losses.
 They are:

 - Property – damage to or theft of vehicles.

 - Liability – the policyholders liability, or legal obligation for the property or bodily injury of others when the driver is at fault.

 - Injury – the medical treatment, long term care, loss of wages, or even funeral expenses of anyone who is injured in an accident.

 Delaware requires that drivers have liability insurance.
-Delaware car insurance policies generally are renewed on a biannual or annual basis.
+California car insurance policies generally are renewed on a biannual or annual basis.

 Delaware car insurance has many coverages – so it’s important to research the options, see what DE requires and what coverages are optional, and how each can protect you in the vent of an accident or other loss.
 DE auto insurance policies contains at least one or more of the following specific types of coverage and each option is priced separately (this is not an exhaustive list):